Open a brewery. Down South. Somewhere around Margaret River. Yep, that’d be the life.

 Being in Margaret River, the wine menu’s focus is on highlighting the embarrassment of riches offered up by the region’s other fermented goods and is one that would cast a confident shadow over many Perth CBD venues.
 Naturally, co-owner’s Aaron Brown’s food menu shares an equally local and sustainable outlook, with plates designed to share or, for the hungry, not.

 Behind the venue, part-owner Andrew Dykstra’s 10 hectolitre brewery overlooks the forest, kids play area and the happenings on the lawn areas.
 His 25 years of homebrewing experience, plus some Edith Cowan courses, work in harmony with head brewer Ryan Ashworth, whose background includes globetrotting consulting on environmental issues for mining, oil and gas.
-Although some of their beer makes it to other South West venues, 90 percent of production is sold through the venue with the Kolsch, Inji Pale and Black Duck Lager firm favourites.

 Now that dream is (trophy-winning) reality, people do indeed come to what the families have built.
 The main challenge is keeping it easy for locals to walk to as tourists and craft beer hardcore alike are proving just as keen to soak up the easy-going vibe.